ddd-by-examples/library/README.md

     }
     ```

-To clarify, we should always aim for aggregates that can handle a business operation atomically
-(transactionally if you like), so each aggregate should be as independent and decoupled from other
-aggregates as possible.
+To clarify, we should always aim for aggregates that can handle a **business operation atomically** (transactionally, if you like), so each aggregate should be as independent and decoupled from other aggregates as possible.
 Thus, eventual consistency is promoted.
-As we already mentioned, it comes
-with some tradeoffs, so from the pragmatic point of view immediate consistency is also a choice.
+As we already mentioned, it comes with some tradeoffs, so from the pragmatic point of view immediate consistency is also a choice.

 You might ask yourself a question now: _What if I don't have any events yet?_.
-Well, a pragmatic
-approach would be to encapsulate the communication between aggregates in a _Service-like_ class,
-where you could call proper aggregates line by line explicitly.
+Well, a pragmatic approach would be to **encapsulate the communication** between aggregates in a _Service-like_ class, where you could call proper aggregates line by line explicitly.

 ### Events
-Talking about inter-aggregate communication, we must remember that events reduce coupling, but don't remove
-it completely.
-Thus, it is very vital to share(publish) only those events, that are necessary for other
-aggregates to exist and function.
-Otherwise there is a threat that the level of coupling will increase
-introducing **feature envy**, because other aggregates might start using those events to perform actions
-they are not supposed to perform.
-A solution to this problem could be the distinction of domain events
-and integration events, which will be described here soon.
+Talking about **inter-aggregate communication**, we must remember that events reduce coupling, but don't remove it completely.
+Thus, it is very vital to share (**publish**) only those events that are **necessary** for other aggregates to exist and function.
+Otherwise there is a threat that the level of coupling will increase introducing [**feature envy**](https://refactoring.guru/smells/feature-envy), because other aggregates might start using those events to perform actions they are not supposed to perform.
+A solution to this problem could be the **distinction** of domain events and integration events, which will be described here soon.

 ### Events in Repositories
-Repositories are one of the most popular design pattern.
-They abstract our domain model from data layer.
+Repositories are one of the most popular **design pattern**.
+They **abstract** our domain model from data layer.
 In other words, they deal with state.
-That said, a common use-case is when we pass a new state to our repository,
-so that it gets persisted.
+That said, a common use-case is when we pass a new state to our repository, so that it gets persisted.
 It may look like so:
 ```java
 public class BusinessService {